-Mid 18th century English mahogany secretaire bookcase/ china cabinet.
-Circa 1760.
+A fine English mahogany secretaire/ secretary/ bookcase/ china cabinet.

 The pediment is centred by a small platform below which is a fluted panel.
-The bookcase/ china cabinet section with two, thirteen pane, glazed doors with three original adjustable shelves with applied beadings for the display of china.
+The bookcase/ cabinet section with two, thirteen-pane glazed doors, and three original adjustable shelves with applied beadings for the display of china.

-This antique is of superb quality, colour and patination, well figured throughout, with mahogany drawer linings – a confirmation of top quality.
+Superb quality, colour, patination, well figured throughout, and with mahogany drawer linings: further confirmation of its quality.